Nervous System Healing • Mind-Body Restoration

 This Is Where Healing Becomes Habit

-You’ve already done the heavy lifting: you identified patterns, regulated your nervous system, and created a healing plan.
+You’ve already done the heavy lifting: identified patterns, regulated your nervous system, created a plan.

 Integration is what teaches your body how to live differently.
 Without it, insight stays intellectual and old coping patterns return under stress.